-One of the biggest benefits of digital marketing is its incredible focus on data.
+One of the biggest benefits of digital marketing is its incredible focus on data, follow this guide for a full breakdown into data driven marketing.

 Unlike billboards and print, digital marketing allows you to get a deep understanding of how your messages are working and how your audience behaves.
 You can then use this to make better decisions and stop wasting resources on users and campaigns that don’t convert.